beffyd/Milestone-Project/readme.md

 ## Deployment bugs

 - File pathing had to be changed from gitpods file pathing to fit githubs. (fixed by taking away / at start of filepath)
-- When submitting form the page formdump.codeinstitute.net does not open, my mentor says this must be  an issue with Code Institutes servers.
+- When submitting the form the page formdump.codeinstitute.net does not open, my mentor says this must be an issue with Code Institute's servers.
+- On the 'Wedding Package's' page the radio buttons allow you to pick more than one option, however, when opening the website on a live server in an editor the radio buttons function correctly, I have triple checked the radio buttons groups are the same to avoid this which leads me to believe this must be a bug.

 ## Version Control:
 Git & GitHub